If you want to get into recording guitar, you’ll need a DAW (Digital Audio Workstation).

 If you plan on only recording live instruments, you may find it easier to learn to use a DAW designed mainly for audio such as Cubase or Studio One.

 Before you commit to a DAW, try downloading a trial version so you can see what it’s like to use.

 For years I used Cakewalk Sonar as my DAW of choice.
 It was clunky and hard to use.
-When Studio One came out, I immediately made the switch as it was so much easier to use.
+When Studio One came out, I immediately made the switch after trying the trial version and finding out how much easier it was to use.

 Most DAWs offer different editions or versions with a big difference in features and cost.
 It can quickly get confusing when a DAW offers a few different versions at significantly different prices.